Umoren/umorensamuel.dev/content/posts/create-custom-events-in-javascript.md

 canonical_url: true
 description: Learn how to create and trigger your own JavaScript Events in 5minutes.
 ---
-I was going through Redux docs, learning Actions and i was wondering what "dispatch" meant in JavaScript.
-In the process, i stumbled on JavaScript dispatchEvent from [javascript.info](javascript.info) and them boom! you can create your own JavaScript events?
+I was going through Redux docs, learning Actions and I was wondering what "dispatch" meant in JavaScript.
+In the process, I stumbled on JavaScript dispatchEvent from [javascript.info](javascript.info) and them boom! you can create your JavaScript events?
 Let's try this thing!

-Every JavaScript developer with knowledge of the Document Object Model (DOM) knows of popular events such as: `click`, `change`, `focus`, `submit` and so on.
+Every JavaScript developer with knowledge of the Document Object Model (DOM) knows of popular events such as `click`, `change`, `focus`, `submit` and so on.
 These events are called Browser Events.
-However, a developer can decide to create their own events using the `Events` or `CustomEvents` constructor.
-These sort of events are called Synthetic Events. **(React Developers would be familiar with the term Synthetic Events and Vue Developers with Custom Events)**.
+However, a developer can decide to create their events using the `Events` or `CustomEvents` constructor.
+These sorts of events are called Synthetic Events. **(React Developers would be familiar with the term Synthetic Events and Vue Developers with Custom Events)**.

 ### Creating an Event